 “Say, I pray you, you are my sister that it may be well with me for your sake and my soul shall live because of you.”

 Abram almost got Pharoah killed with that lie.
-Again, God already promised Abram he was going to be the father of a great nation.
+Again, God already promised Abram he would be the father of a great nation.
 He had nothing to worry about and God did not need his help to protect his promise and Abram’s legacy.
 But you know, God helps those who help themselves.
 LOL.

-The second lie is exactly the same as the first if you can believe that.
+The second lie is the same as the first.
+If you can believe that.
 Try, try again, I guess.
 This time it was King Abimelech of Gerar and Abram almost got Abimelech killed, too, except God intervened to stop himself from killing the king.
 Abimelech was so freaked out, that he paid off Abraham as penance for Abraham’s lie.
 He was not taking any chances with God and probably wanted a cure for his impotence so he could fleece someone else’s wife.

 Ridiculous, right?
 This second lie happened sometime after God changed Abram’s name to Abraham, meaning father of many nations.
-After the name change, God explained all the details of his covenant to Abraham.
-To seal the deal, God later made a blood covenant with Abraham and included a huge swath of land for the new nation birthed from his loins.
+After the name change, God explained the details of his covenant to Abraham.
+The deal was sealed when God later made a blood covenant with Abraham including a huge swath of land for the new nation birthed from his loins.
 God mapped out the future promised land of the Exodus that the children of Abraham would inherit.
 Again, God did not need Abraham’s help to keep the covenant or protect Abraham’s legacy.

 We cannot forget about Moses.
 Moses knew he was a Hebrew while growing up in Pharoah’s court.
 One day he saw an Egyptian whipping one of his Hebrew brethren and mightily intervened.
 What happened?
 He killed the Egyptian and buried him in a shallow grave under the sand.
 Pharoah found out and Moses, the once probable heir to Pharoah’s throne, became a fugitive in the desert herding goats.
 To be fair, God had not yet told Moses his role in freeing his people.
 But we can speculate that around Hebrew dinner tables, they prayed for the day God would free them.
 Moses knew his Hebrew family and thought he would help out God and speed things along instead of waiting.
 After all, God helps those who help themselves.
 LOL.

 These are only three accounts in Scripture briefly noted here.
-There are many more you can read when God said he will make something happen but the recipient of God’s promise thought he might move things along quicker and help God.
-Always it ended in disaster until God intervened to clean up the mess.
+There are many more when God said he will make something happen but the recipient of God’s promise thought he might move things along quicker and help God.
+It always ended in disaster until God intervened to clean up the mess.

 Admittedly, this is facetious commentary.
 Struggles can be overwhelming and there is the temptation to help God get us through them.
-This is especially trying when it looks like a good resolution will help, but I believe we have to hold back and wait.
+This is especially trying when it looks like a good resolution will help, but I believe we must resist and wait.
 We cannot let fear of the unknown grip our hearts.
 We must trust Scripture is true and that the promises are real.
 I am going through this right now as I shared in earlier articles.

 Two more things.
 First, unlike our biblical forefathers, we have the holy hindsight in the pages of Scripture to guide us even though God personally spoke to them and showed them things.
 We have the written word.
 They had the spoken word.
 Neither they nor we have any excuses.
 Second, I know what you are thinking.
 Aren’t you doing the same thing?
 This has weighed heavily on my heart, but I do not think I am.
 I am fairly confident I am not.
 But the temptation is strong.
 I really, really, really want to help God with some of the contingencies I have planned, but I am gonna wait it out.

 The Christian life is not a life of happenstance.
 It is a life of purpose and intimacy with Abba Father and Jesus Christ.
-When a believer is going through trying circumstances they need confirmation that they are doing the right thing.
+When a believer goes through trying circumstances sometimes they need confirmation that they are doing the right thing.

-The message’s title is A Reprimand for Reliance, and it confirmed everything and touched on everything I experienced in the past three weeks.
+The message’s title is A Reprimand for Reliance, and it confirmed and touched on everything I experienced in the past three weeks.
 I was already at peace with relinquishing my dream to Jesus.
 Moreover, I was blessed with unspeakable joy when I did.
-But the message was another answer to my prayers.
+But the message was another answer to my prayers. about waiting and trusting God.

 Rejoice in the Lord, always and again I say, ‘Rejoice.’
 Be anxious for nothing but in everything by prayer and supplication with thanksgiving let your requests be known to God.
 And the peace of God, which surpasses all understanding shall keep your hearts and minds through Christ Jesus [Phil.
 4.6, 7].